 If you're running your waterfall 24 hours a day, your pond is likely getting full aeration.
 If your pond is more than 24 inches deep, however, and you have a skimmer/waterfall system in place, more aeration may be necessary.
 Why?
 Because the oxygenated water will circulate across the water's surface, leaving the water at the bottom of the pond stagnant.
-Adding an aeration system will prevent stagnation by raising the bottom water to the surface.
+Adding an Aeration System will prevent stagnation by raising the bottom water to the surface.

-Do You Have Too Many Plants?
+Too Many Plants?

 Plants may release subsurface oxygen to the water during the day, but at night those plants take in oxygen, which means your fish may be gasping for air.
 If you have quite a few plants and your waterfall is off--and you experience an algae bloom--you should definitely think about adding some aeration.

-Do You Have Many Fish?
+Too Many Fish?

-How's Your Muck Level?
+High Muck Level?

 Another clue that your pond had insufficient oxygen is the amount of muck that has accumulated at the bottom of your pond.
-When your pond is properly aerated, muck naturally breaks up thanks to the growing population of aerobic beneficial bacteria.
+When your pond is properly aerated, muck naturally breaks up thanks to the growing population of Aerobic Beneficial Bacteria.
 If there is not enough oxygen present, debris will accumulate at an faster rate.